ankitchiplunkar/lfei-core/README.md

 Several contracts will be deployed each with a unique `conversionRate`, the contracts guarantee that `amountFei` of Fei will be converted to `conversionRate*amountFei` USDC.

 ### Contract Flow
-1. [Fei Holder]: Deposit Fei into the contract and receive an equivalent amount of LFei tokens
+1. [depositFei(uint256 amountFeiIn)](https://github.com/ankitchiplunkar/lfei-core/blob/master/contracts/LFeiPair.sol#L37): Deposit `amountFeiIn` Fei into the contract and receive an equivalent amount of LFei tokens (used by **Fei holders**)
-2. [Fei Holder]: Can withdraw Fei by returning LFei tokens
+2. [withdrawFei(uint256 amountLFeiIn) ](https://github.com/ankitchiplunkar/lfei-core/blob/master/contracts/LFeiPair.sol#L43): Can withdraw `amountFeiIn` Fei by returning `amountFeiIn` LFei tokens (used by **Fei holders**)
-3. [Arbitrageur]: Can flash loan `amountFei` Fei tokens from the contract but has to return atleast `conversionRate*amountFei` USDC tokens.
+3. [swap(uint256 amountFeiOut, address to, bytes calldata data)](https://github.com/ankitchiplunkar/lfei-core/blob/master/contracts/LFeiPair.sol#L58): Can flash loan `amountFeiOut` Fei tokens from the contract but has to return atleast `conversionRate*amountFeiOut` USDC tokens. (used by **Arbitrageurs**)
-4. [Fei Holder]: Can withdraw USDC by returning LFei tokens, `amountLFei` will return `conversionRate*amountLFei` USDC tokens (minus 0.1% in fees).
+4. [withdrawUSDC(uint256 amountLFeiIn)](https://github.com/ankitchiplunkar/lfei-core/blob/master/contracts/LFeiPair.sol#L49): Can withdraw USDC by returning LFei tokens, `amountLFeiIn` will return `conversionRate*amountLFeiIn` USDC tokens (minus 0.1% in fees).
 Any extra USDC can be claimed by the arbitrageur.
-5. [Marketplace]: The marketplace will give 0.1% of USDC tokens to the contract creator for each USDC withdrawal.
+The marketplace will give 0.1% of USDC tokens to the contract creator for each USDC withdrawal. (used by **Fei holders**)

 ## Contracts
 ### Ropsten: